 The inside of the cedar chest was in almost mint condition.

-I didn’t apply a layer of Vaseline between the green coat of paint and the turquoise because I was too heavy handed when I applied the Vaseline on the first color of paint.
-That happens sometimes as I explain in the video.
-There is a fine line between just too little, too much, and just enough.
+I didn’t apply a layer of Vaseline between the green coat of paint and the turquoise because I was too heavy-handed when I applied the Vaseline on the first color of paint.

 After the layer of turquoise paint dried I used 3M flexible sandpaper to distress the paint.
 The areas in the photo above where you see larger patches of yellow is where the Vaseline was applied.
+I used Howard’s Neutral wax to seal the paint and give it a nice sheen.

-I have never been a fan of using two knobs side by side in place of a drawer pull but……I thought why not.
-I have to admit they look perfect on this fun, unique looking cedar chest.
+I have never been a fan of using two knobs side by side in place of a drawer pull, but……I thought, why not?
+I have to admit they look perfect on this fun, unique-looking cedar chest.

 I mentioned in the video that I ordered the knobs from eBay but when checking to see what I paid for them I found I ordered them from Amazon.
 The 12 knobs were very inexpensive.